Last Updated on July 5, 2026 by Daniel Globe

-In the transportation industry, safety is paramount.
-Companies are required to adhere to a myriad of regulations designed to protect both passengers and cargo.
-A robust safety record is not merely a badge of honor; it is a critical indicator of a company’s operational integrity.
+In the airline industry, safety is paramount.
+Carriers are required to adhere to a wide range of regulations designed to protect passengers and cargo alike.
+A strong safety record is not merely a badge of honor; it is a critical indicator of an airline’s operational integrity.

 Key Takeaways